Table of Contents[Hide][Show]

-When my oldest child was about six months old I suddenly became much more interested in finding a natural and homemade floor cleaner recipe because I had a pint-size inspector who would eat/lick anything I missed!
+When my oldest child was about six months old I suddenly became much more interested in finding a natural and DIY floor cleaner recipe.
+I now had a pint-size inspector who would eat/lick anything I missed!

-At the time we had several different types of floors in our tiny one-bedroom apartment, so I had to find something multi-purpose and easy to make with ingredients I had on hand: white vinegar, washing soda, and dishwashing liquid.
+At the time we had several different types of floors in our tiny one-bedroom apartment.
+I had to find something multi-purpose and easy to make with the ingredients I had on hand.
+Something with white vinegar, washing soda, and dishwashing liquid.

-The great news is I discovered natural cleaners are incredibly easy to make and save a lot of money too!
+The great news is I discovered natural cleaners are incredibly easy to make.
+And they can save a lot of money too!

 So with all a mom already has to juggle, why not just use conventional store-bought cleaners?

 Ever read the ingredients in regular floor cleaners, Swiffer mops, and other store-bought floor cleaning products?
-Here’s a sampling, all of which have a D-F rating from the Environmental Working Group (EWG).
+Even something seemingly simple like bleach has harsh chemicals that are toxic to breathe.
+Here’s a sampling of toxic ingredients from popular floor cleaning agents.

 - Dipropylene glycol